moshix/3270BBS/README.md

 ### Basic Configuration

 Create a `tsu.cnf` file (required for startup).
-Here's an example configuration:
+Here's an example configuration, which by default assumes a sqlite3 database:

 ```
 # Server settings